 Where banks are cautious to tread, enter Cashsolv.
 Our business is geared to supporting yours with short-term business finance, whether through emergency business loans (from £20,000 to £250,000) or asset-based finance secured on your existing plant and equipment.

-Of course, loans may not be the appropriate business finance solution for every business, so we also offer invoice finance.
+Of course, loans may not be the appropriate lending solution for every business, so we also offer invoice finance.

 Invoice factoring is targeted purely at business-to-business companies and can provide business finance in the form of a loan on up to 85% of the outstanding invoice value.
-Put simply, as soon as you issue the invoice, we’ll lend against it providing your much needed business finance, whilst also taking control of your debtor ledger to ensure rapid repayment.
+Put simply, as soon as you issue the invoice, we’ll lend against it providing your much needed cash flow, whilst also taking control of your debtor ledger to ensure rapid repayment.

-We’re here to make business finance work for you.
-To make sure you take the right steps through the business finance minefield, please contact us now or use our online application form.
+We’re here to make finance work for your business.
+To make sure you take the right steps through the business lending minefield, please contact us now or use our online application form.

 Schedule a quick and confidential, no obligation call with one of our experts to see how our solutions could help your business.